CollarsMay 30, 2021 2021-06-25 10:29

 A dog who spends a lot of time outside, perhaps even roaming on a large property, should absolutely wear a collar with his owner’s information on it at all times.
 If he ever got loose and left the area, the chances of being reunited are much higher if the dog is wearing a collar and tags.

-A dog who is an inside dog does not necessarily have to wear a collar.
+A dog who is an inside dog doesn’t necessarily have to wear a collar.
 In fact, dog tags can get stuck in heating vents and trap dogs there.
 If your dog is alone by himself inside the house, it is safer to take the collar of.

 If you have multiple dogs that enjoy playing together, you should remove your dogs’ collars while they are rough-housing.
 Otherwise they can easily get caught in each other’s collars and choke and injure themselves.